-At the sound of the drums of war, a new advertising video featuring Mohamed Salah shows Egyptians replacing Ramadan lanterns with national flags, putting on the team’s t-shirts, gathering around TV screens at coffee shops, and filling up stadiums as they cheer on Egypt from their hearts.
+At the sound of war drums, a new advertising video featuring Mohamed Salah shows Egyptians replacing Ramadan lanterns with national flags, putting on the team’s t-shirts, gathering around TV screens at coffee shops, and filling up stadiums as they cheer on Egypt from their hearts.

-“If you’ve got the legend, you shouldn’t be afraid,” says the voice-over of Essam El-Shawali, the famous Tunisian football commentator who narrated the advert co-sponsored by both Vodafone Egypt and Pepsi.
+“If you’ve got the legend, you shouldn’t be afraid,” says the voice-over of Essam El-Shawali.
+This famous Tunisian football commentator narrated the advert co-sponsored by both Vodafone Egypt and Pepsi.

 Vodafone launched an earlier campaign ahead of the football qualifying matches, asking Egyptians to stop talking football for two months to avoid jinxing the national team.

 Mohamed Salah is Vodafone Egypt’s brand ambassador for 2018 after signing an agreement with the mobile operator last December.